What Is Market Position?

 Market positioning is the process of engineering your market position.
 You want to establish your product, brand, or service within the existing market to get consumers to perceive it in an optimal way.
 This involves building brand awareness, differentiating yourself from the competition, and getting the word out to key market segments.

 Your market position will inform how you develop your marketing plan.
 In order to build a brand identity, you might focus more on content marketing strategies and public relations.
 To differentiate yourself within the market, you’ll focus your marketing on creating comparisons between yourself and your competitors.
-To target key market segments, you might use micro-targeting techniques on social media or Google Analytics and AdWords.
+To target key market segments, you might use micro-targeting techniques on social media or Google Analytics

 Through targeted and strategic marketing campaigns, you shape how consumers perceive your product, service, or brand.